 Use Squarespace’s Style Editor to customize fonts, colors, headings, buttons, image blocks, forms etc. all in the cohesive style of your brand.
 Having a clearly defined brand that is translated into colors, fonts, language and imagery throughout your site immediately makes it your own.

-The example above is law firm located in Washington D.C., so the site needed to feel high-end, sleek and professional.
+The example above, Morris & Kamlay, is a law firm located in Washington D.C., so the site needed to feel high-end, sleek and professional.
 We used strong, modern fonts and bold, corporate colors to custom-tailor their site.